Why Does My Child Have Trouble Sitting Still in School?

 1. High Energy Levels

-It’s normal for children to be energetic, especially during their early school years.
-Many young children have a natural need to move and find it challenging to stay in one place for long periods.
-Their bodies are still developing, and they often have lots of energy to burn.
+It’s natural for children, especially in their early school years, to have high energy levels.
+Children often find it difficult to stay in one place for long periods as they have lots of energy to burn.

-What to look for: Your child may be restless in various settings, not just in school.
-They might prefer active play over sitting and may often ask to move around.
+What to look for: Your child may prefer active play over sitting still and may ask to move around frequently.

 2. Sensory Processing Difficulties